jhersh/list.her.sh/_posts/2015-03-11-ios-test-coverage-with-coveralls.md

 First, you'll need to get CI to run your project's tests each time you push a commit.
 See the [Travis CI iOS docs](http://docs.travis-ci.com/user/languages/objective-c/) and [CircleCI iOS docs](https://circleci.com/docs/ios), or perhaps you'll be inspired by these [`.travis.yml`](https://github.com/IFTTT/JazzHands/blob/master/.travis.yml) and [`circle.yml`](https://github.com/splinesoft/SPLUserActivity/blob/master/circle.yml) files from the above projects.

 Now you'll need to add the [slather](https://github.com/venmo/slather) rubygem to your project.
-You don't necessarily need slather installed locally on your development machine; rather, you could include it in your project's `Gemfile` or as a dependency command [like this](https://github.com/IFTTT/JazzHands/blob/master/.travis.yml#L3) in your `.travis.yml`.
-You'll also need to instruct your CI service to execute slather after a successful build; for Travis CI, you might add to your `.travis.yml` a line like `after_success: slather`.
+You don't necessarily need slather installed locally on your development machine; rather, you could include it in your project's `Gemfile` or as a [dependency command](https://github.com/IFTTT/JazzHands/blob/master/.travis.yml#L3) in your `.travis.yml`.
+You'll also need to instruct your CI service to execute slather after a successful build: for Travis CI, you might add to your `.travis.yml` a line like `after_success: slather`.

-Next you'll need to update some build settings in your project so that when your project's tests are run, `xcodebuild` will measure the code paths that are executed by your tests and generate a file that code coverage utilities can parse for coverage results.
+You'll need to update some build settings in your project so that when your project's tests are run, `xcodebuild` will measure the code paths that are executed by your tests and generate a file that code coverage utilities can parse for coverage results.

 There are three ways to set this up.
 Pick your favorite: